telerik/winforms-docs/controls/toast-notification/getting-started.md

 >important RadToastNotificationManager requires .NET Framework 4.6.1 or higher.

 >important Toast notifications can only be displayed in Windows 8.0 or higher.
-For older Windows versions, use RadDesktopAler instead.
+For older Windows versions, use RadDesktopAlert instead.

 By using the [RadToastNotifications Editor]({%slug toast-notification-design-time%}) you can add different toast notifications to the manager at design time.
 They are serialized as Telerik toasts which generate Windows system toasts.